apache/druid/docs/development/extensions-contrib/spectator-histogram.md

 - `expr`: A numeric column to aggregate into a histogram, or a pre-aggregated Spectator histogram column.
 - `ARRAY[p1, p2, ...]`: An array of decimal values between 0 and 100 representing the desired percentiles.

-**Returns:** DOUBLE ARRAY - an array of approximate values at the specified percentiles, in the same order as requested.
+**Returns:** DOUBLE ARRAY - an array of approximate values at the specified percentiles, in the same order as requested or `NULL` if the histogram is null or empty.

 **Example:**
 ```sql